 Now I grew up hating stews.
 My mum doesn’t like them so every time I had one it was either badly made (sorry mum) or at school.
 What I do remember however is that awful, often insipid or chewy taste which I then associated with all stews.
 Which is why, when I met my husband, who adore’s stews, I set about to create one even I would love.

 My Boozy beef was born.
 Just by not calling it a stew made me feel much better about it, but its the mix of herbs and smoked paprika which gives this a real depth of flavour that I’ve not had before.
-This when combined with red wine whats not to love.
+It also has the advantage of being just as good when reheated so can be made in advance (or God forbid there are any leftovers) frozen – a win win for me

 My Boozy Beef